 Let’s take a look at this priority observation around the omission of conditions.
 Here, our model is flagging that FCRA prescreened offer disclosures are missing and includes suggested disclosure language that should be added to the full email.

-Currently, substantial revisions to disclosures like this should be workshopped offline and resubmitted as a new project for review.
+You can manually edit disclosures or any area within the creative within the Analyze tool.
 Or, once you make the change offline, you can mark risks like these as “Resolved” and add that explanation, and move to the next observation.
 You’ll be prompted to provide an explanation when:

 Changing status between Priority and Secondary